Posts by author

 Lately I’ve been on a binge of purchasing products THAT ACTUALLY WORK!
 For years, especially in this economy, I spent my money on bargain products only to discover that these products either didn’t work well or simply didn’t last.

 ACK recently attended the 2011 Alamo Chapter National Wild Turkey Federation Banquet.
 The event was held in San Antonio where over 200 members and guests attended making it a great success.
-This yearly banquet is held to raise funds to help restore, conserve and manage wild turkeys and their habitats.

 We recently participated in the 25th Annual Great Texas River Clean-Up (San Marcos River Clean-Up).
 Folks from all over Texas joined forces in what is known as the world’s longest river clean up.
-People were cleaning up the entire length of the San Marcos River (approximately 90 miles).
-The section of river we took part in cleaning was from Fentress to Prairie Lea 1 (2 miles) with the Spring Woods Canoe Group.

 A simple anchor float is rarely an item of discussion when talking about paddling gear.
 However when kayaking on a less than perfect day it can really save you from losing your gear, especially if you are in a kayak in less-than-perfect conditions.

 It’s 29˚F outside and I can’t help but feel that chill creeping into our store.
 Sure, I’m wearing two jackets, jeans, a hoodie, beanie and a hat but what’s really keeping me warm are the Grabber Hand and Toe Warmers.

 On Friday, January 7th, San Marcos ACK held an informal seminar with Chris Roberts.
 Chris has a long history in the paddle sports industry.